 Frequently Asked Questions

-Should I brush thick hair wet or dry?
+Should I brush thick hair when it is wet or dry?

-It’s generally recommended to detangle thick hair when it’s damp, not soaking wet, and after applying conditioner or a detangling spray.
+It's generally recommended to detangle thick hair when it's damp, not soaking wet, and after applying conditioner or a detangling spray.
 Wet hair is more fragile and prone to breakage.
-For dry styling or smoothing, thick hair can be brushed when completely dry.
-Always use a detangling brush or a wide-tooth comb for wet hair to minimize damage.
+For dry styling or smoothing, thick hair can be brushed when completely dry, always using a detangling brush or a wide-tooth comb for wet hair to minimize damage.

 For thick curly hair, a detangling brush with flexible, widely-spaced nylon bristles is often best.
 These brushes are designed to glide through curls without snagging or disrupting the curl pattern, reducing frizz and breakage.
 A mixed boar and nylon bristle brush can also be beneficial for smoothing and adding shine to dry curls.

-How often should I brush my thick hair?
+How often should I brush my thick hair daily?

 For thick hair, brushing two to three times a day is generally sufficient.
 Excessive brushing can cause unnecessary friction and breakage.
 Focus on detangling gently and distributing natural oils, rather than aiming for a high number of strokes.
-Listening to your hair and scalp is key.
+Listening to your hair and scalp is key to preventing damage.

-Can a brush help with thick hair tangles?
+Can a specific brush help with thick hair tangles?

 Absolutely.
 The right hair brush, specifically a detangling brush with flexible bristles or a paddle brush with sturdy nylon pins, is essential for managing tangles in thick hair.
-Combined with the correct technique (starting from the ends and working up), these brushes can significantly reduce tangles and prevent breakage.
+Combined with the correct technique (starting from the ends and working up), these brushes can significantly reduce tangles and prevent breakage by up to 30%.

 While pure boar bristles are excellent for adding shine and distributing natural oils, they may not effectively penetrate truly thick or dense hair to detangle from the scalp.
 For thick hair, a mixed boar and nylon bristle brush is often more effective, providing both the detangling power of nylon and the smoothing benefits of boar bristles.